-A2 Key, also known as the Key English Test (KET), is the lowest level General English exam in the Cambridge Qualifications range.
+A2 Key is the lowest level General English exam in the Cambridge Qualifications range.
 It shows that you can communicate in basic English in everyday situations.

 Level of qualification: Elementary = A2 on the Common European Framework.

 You should take the A2 Key/A2 Key for Schools if you have done about 250 hours of study or practice and can speak, write and understand basic English.
 This exam is the first step in building your English language skills for work or study in the future.
 To take the exam you should be able to:

 - ask and answer questions about yourself and others

 - understand announcements and instructions when people speak slowly and clearly

 - tell people what you think about something you read or hear.